BrucieHolmes/HYDCEMv4.0_Executable/README.md

 This respository contains the HYDCEM setup executable (*.exe) file to open the front end

-Open the 'How to use HYDCEM.txt' to set up the software
+Open the 'How to use HYDCEM v1.03.txt' to install the software